nirmata/ecs-resource-check-demo/nirmata-cloud-controller/README.md

  -> all[0].check.data.(tags[?key=='group'] || `[]`).(length(@) > `0`): Invalid value: false: Expected value: true
 ```

-As expected, the request is blocked by the cloud admission controller because the `group` tag is missing.
+As expected, the cloud admission controller blocks the request because the `group` tag is missing.

 10. Use the AWS CLI to create a cluster with the `group` tag:
 ```bash